kslee5838/kslee5838.github.io/_posts/2020-05-31-barbershop-stop-by-mo.md

 I drew line every day on calender hung my room.
-As if days seemed to run out out of stock soon.
+As if days seemed to run out of stock soon.

 I stoped by babershop which I visited every end of month around.
 An attendant bowed me politely with her eyes slightly squinted.
 And led me to sit vacant chair otherwise I would unfold newspaper prepared on before sofa.